unikorn-cloud/kubernetes/ARCHITECTURE.md

 This forms the core provisioner of Unikorn, and is responsible for:

 * Looking up the application's versioning information e.g Helm repo, chart and version
-  * This may also include static configration describing how to provision the application e.g. parameters
+  * This may also include static configuration describing how to provision the application e.g. parameters
 * Generating dynamic parameters and values etc from the top level custom resource
 * Creating a generic application definition and passing it to the CD driver for provisioning or deprovisioning
 * Running any life-cycle hooks, that allow application specific hacks to be performed when the CD is broken in some way